bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Many businesses have in-house labs with many mobile devices to perform more real-world environment testing.

-If you\'re interested in learning more, review the links included in the additional reading material.
+If you&apos;re interested in learning more, review the links included in the additional reading material.

-You should now be able to identify the main UI testing strategies used to ensure customer satisfaction and what\'s more.
+You should now be able to identify the main UI testing strategies used to ensure customer satisfaction and what&apos;s more.

 You also learned about the web developer tools you can use to perform cross-device testing.